Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 After she heard what Gabriel had to say, she said, “May your word to me be fulfilled.”
 His word was this: “You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and He will reign over Jacob’s descendants forever; his kingdom will never end.”
 (Luke 1:31-33, NIV)

-Basically, Gabriel brought a word from God, quoting the word of God about the Word of God, and Mary (and Joseph as well) had absolute faith in the message.
-In response, she affirmed it verbally, and then she lived it obediently.
+Basically, Gabriel brought a word from God, quoting the word of God about the Word of God, and Mary (and Joseph as well) had absolute faith in a message not everyone would have believed.
+(Mark Lowry humorously thought that Mary, after hearing Gabriel’s message might have asked, “Do you think maybe you could stop by my parents’ room to let them know on your way out?”)
+But instead, Mary affirmed it verbally, and then she lived it obediently.
 It may have seemed unbelievable on the surface, but Mary believed it and accepted it.

 An Amazing String of Promises